codeconscious/ccvtac/README.md

 - Easily convert YouTube videos to local M4A audio files!
 - Supports video and playlist URLs
-- Video metadata saved to Comment tags
+- Video metadata (uploader name and URL, source URL, etc.) saved to Comment tags
-- Renames files via
+- Renames files via specific regex patterns (to remove resource IDs, etc.)
-- Video thumbnails are auto-trimmed and written to files as album art
+- Video thumbnails are auto-trimmed and written to files as album art (Optional)
-- Files are automatically moved to a specified directory
+- Post-processed files are automatically moved to a specified directory
 - All URLs entered are saved locally to a file named `history.log`

 ### TODOs and Ideas